JacksonKuo/blog/_posts/2025-6-15-trufflehog-precommits.markdown

 # git config --global --list
 # mv .git/hooks/pre-commit .git/hooks/pre-commit.disabled
 ```
+Pre-commits require a unique `.pre-commit-config.yaml` file per repository.
+And pre-commits do require developers will need to explicitly install pre-commits and have `pre-commit install` executed.
+But developers can configure their `git` to point to a template that will auto call `.pre-commit-config.yaml` so that `pre-commit install` isn't required after every `git clone`.[^10] Alternatively, `pre-commit install` can just be part of the `Makefile` build process.

+# Performance
 Performance wise, the first instance of downloading the Trufflehog container will be a bit slow, as well as any version updates.
 Running the Trufflehog binary may have better performance, but does not include a method for automated updates.
 The risk of supply chain attacks on Trufflehog warrant commit pinning along with frequent version updates from the security team.
-Pre-commits also will require a unique `.pre-commit-config.yaml` file per repository.
-And developers will need to explicitly install pre-commits and have `pre-commit install` executed.

-# To Do
-* Measure the performance speed of the Trufflehog local binary over the docker container
+#### Local binary vs docker container
 ```
 repos:
   - repo: local